JoaoFRSeixas/challenge_user_api_app/steps_until_now.md

-- Create a model, using "rails g model users"
+Create a model using "rails g model users".
-- Add attributes to my model using "rails db:migrate" and add the attributes in this file;
+Add attributes to my model using "rails db:migrate" and include the attributes in this file.
-- Check if my local db was done in Gemfile, and database.yml
+Check if my local database configuration is set in Gemfile and database.yml.
-- Run "rails db:migrate" to up my local db;
+Run "rails db:migrate" to update my local database.
-- Test if my model is working usind "rails c" and creating an User;
+Test if my model is functioning by using "rails c" and creating a User.
-- Set my CRUD actions at users controller;
+Configure CRUD actions in the users controller.
-- Set my API routes at routes.cb, all endpoint are declared here;
+Define API routes in routes.rb; all endpoints are declared here.
-- Run "Rails S" to start the server;
+Start the server with "rails s".
-- Add skip method to "verify_authenticity_token" to my requests;
+Add the skip method for "verify_authenticity_token" to my requests.
-- Test all the endpoint;
+Test all the endpoints.

 Next steps:

-- Add credentials to an enviroment workspace at GCP or AWS;
+Add credentials to an environment workspace in GCP or AWS.
-- Up the repo to GitHub
+Upload the repository to GitHub.
-- Create a Virtual Worskpace at Heroku to run the app;
+Create a virtual workspace on Heroku to run the app.
-- Add keys to validate API requests.
+Add keys to validate API requests.
-- Add Rspec Gem to run unit tests.
+Add the RSpec gem to run unit tests.